sueddeutsche/foxy/README.md

 `yarn add @technik-sde/foxy`

-**Handler** A handler registers its methods for a specific request-object, containing an url-property.
+**Handler** A handler registers its methods for a specific request-object, containing a `source`-property.
 The handler will be selected for the exposed request-method, when its function `use(RequestObject):boolean` returns `true`.

 ## Usage